laurence-bird/scalacheck-magnolia/README.md

 # scalacheck-magnolia
-Experimentation with automatic derivation of scalacheck Arbitrary instances with Magnolia
+Experimentation with automatic derivation of Scalacheck Arbitrary instances with Magnolia

+More information on Scalacheck can be found [here](https://www.scalacheck.org/), and on Magnolia [here](magnolia.work)